NetCoreTemplates/razor-press/MyApp/_pages/what-is-razor-press.md

     </a>
 </div>

-A large **500+** pages documentation website ported from VitePress, which prompted the creation of Razor Press after experiencing issues with VitePress's SSR/SPA model whose workaround became too time consuming to maintain.
+A **500+** pages documentation website ported from VitePress, which prompted the creation of Razor Press after experiencing issues with VitePress's SSR/SPA model whose workaround became too time consuming to maintain.

 The new Razor SSG implementation now benefits from Razor Pages flexible layouts and partials where pages can be optionally